 - There were at least two social networks, which I made myself, from scratch.

 - One was 30 Day Challenges - which expired.
-I renewed it today, though, so that should be back soon!

 - There were at least three websites from which I freelanced my services for various forum software, sold add ons and themes, and generally helped others out.